FedEx (FDX)

 We track the long-term change in earnings per share (EPS) for the same reason as long-term revenue growth.
 Compared to revenue, however, EPS highlights whether a company’s growth is profitable.

-FedEx’s EPS grew at an unimpressive 7.8% compounded annual growth rate over the last five years.
-This performance was better than its flat revenue but doesn’t tell us much about its business quality because its operating margin didn’t expand.
+FedEx’s EPS grew at an astounding 28.1% compounded annual growth rate over the last five years, higher than its 4.9% annualized revenue growth.
+However, this alone doesn’t tell us much about its business quality because its operating margin didn’t improve.

-We can take a deeper look into FedEx’s earnings to better understand the drivers of its performance.
-A five-year view shows that FedEx has repurchased its stock, shrinking its share count by 7.6%.
+Diving into FedEx’s quality of earnings can give us a better understanding of its performance.
+A five-year view shows that FedEx has repurchased its stock, shrinking its share count by 8.8%.
 This tells us its EPS outperformed its revenue not because of increased operational efficiency but financial engineering, as buybacks boost per share earnings.
-FedEx Diluted Shares Outstanding

 9. Cash Is King

-FedEx has shown poor cash profitability over the last five years, giving the company limited opportunities to return capital to shareholders.
-Its free cash flow margin averaged 2.5%, lousy for an industrials business.
+FedEx has shown weak cash profitability over the last five years, giving the company limited opportunities to return capital to shareholders.
+Its free cash flow margin averaged 3.9%, subpar for an industrials business.

-FedEx’s free cash flow clocked in at $1.02 billion in Q1, equivalent to a 4.6% margin.
-This result was good as its margin was 5.1 percentage points higher than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, leading to temporary swings.
-Long-term trends trump fluctuations.
+FedEx’s free cash flow clocked in at $7.04 billion in Q2, equivalent to a 31.7% margin.
+This result was good as its margin was 26.1 percentage points higher than in the same quarter last year, building on its favorable historical trend.

 10. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, FedEx’s ROIC averaged 2.4 percentage point decreases each year.
+Unfortunately, FedEx’s ROIC averaged 3.9 percentage point decreases over the last few years.
 Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

 11. Balance Sheet Assessment